I first bought my bevel up Jack for planing end grain on thick workbench tops.

 We always think of extreme.
 We always think of the problems.

-If you work almost exclusively by hand, then the middle ground accounts for most of the planing that you’ll do.
+If you work almost exclusively with hand tools, then the middle ground accounts for most of the hand planing that you’ll do.

 Taking rough through to general shavings, all with an iron that’s cambered by varying amounts.